![]() |

 Aalesund '2' ringcancel

-Cancels: from 1st of January 1855 (date of issue) to the beginning of 1856 (26t of January) bar cancels were used (usually 11 to 12 bars) in black (sometimes in blue).
+Cancels: from 1st of January 1855 (date of issue) to the beginning of 1856 (26th of January) bar cancels were used (usually 11 to 12 bars) in black (sometimes in blue).
 They are known as 'gridirons' (or 'riststempel'), 10 bar cancels also also known, but are rare.
 They were then replaced by numeral cancels consisting of three rings with a number varying from 1 to 383 in the center.
 For a list of towns see below.
 Usually the colour of these numeral cancels in black, but some blue cancels exist and number 123 is known to exist in red colour.
 Some of these numeral cancels are very rare (or even not known to exist).
-It seems that these stamps were also sometimes pencancelled or cancelled with circular town cancels.
+During the transition period from gridirons to numeral cancels, these stamps were cancelled with circular town cancels (datestamps).
+Pencancels also exist.
 Forged numeral cancels with numbers higher than 383 seem to exist (reference: http://www.firstissues.org/ficc/details/norway_1.shtml).

 2 Aalesund